seqan/app-template/README.md

 [4]: https://codecov.io/gh/seqan/app-template

 This is a template for C++ app developers.
-You can easily use this template and modify the existing code to your needs.
+You can easily use this template and modify the existing code to suit your needs.
-It provides an elementary cmake set-up, some useful SeqAn libraries and an example application.
+It provides an elementary CMake set-up, some useful SeqAn libraries, and an example application.

 For requirements, check the [Software section of the SeqAn3 Quick Setup](https://docs.seqan.de/seqan3/main_user/setup.html#autotoc_md109).